-Nature and purposes of the Processing The nature of the Processing means any operation such as collection, recording, organisation, structuring, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction of data (whether or not by automated means) etc. The purpose might include: statutory obligation, research etc. The nature of processing will include the storage and use of names and business contact details of staff of both the Authority and the Supplier as necessary to deliver the services and to undertake contract and performance management.
-The Contract itself will include the names and business contact details of staff of both the Authority and the Supplier involved in managing the Contract.
-Type of Personal Data Names, business telephone numbers and email addresses, office location and position of staff of both the Authority and the Supplier as necessary to deliver the services and to undertake contract and performance management.
-The Contract itself will include the names and business contact details of staff of both the Authority and the Supplier involved in managing the Contract.
-Categories of Data Subject Staff of the Authority and the Supplier, including where those employees are named within the Contract itself or involved within contract management.
-Plan for return and destruction of the data once the Processing is complete UNLESS requirement under Union or Member State law to preserve that type of data The Supplier will delete the Personal Data and erase the Personal Data from any computers, storage devices and storage media that are to be retained by the Supplier after the expiry of the Contract.
-The Supplier will certify to the Authority that it has completed such deletion.
-Where Personal Data is contained within the Contract documentation, this will be retained in line with the Department's privacy notice found within the Invitation to Tender.
+Type of Personal Data Names, business telephone numbers and email addresses, office location and position of staff of both the Buyer and the Supplier as necessary to deliver the services and to undertake contract and performance management.
+The Call Off Contract itself will include the names and business contact details of staff of both the Buyer and the Supplier involved in managing the Call Off Contract Categories of Data Subject Staff of the Buyer and the Supplier, including where those employees are named within the Call Off Contract itself or involved within contract management.
+Plan for return and destruction of the data once the Processing is complete UNLESS requirement under Union or Member State law to preserve that type of data The Supplier will provide the Buyer with a complete and uncorrupted version of the Personal Data in electronic form (or such other format as reasonably required by the Authority) and erase from any computers, storage devices and storage media that are to be retained by the Supplier after the expiry of the Call Off Contract.
+The Supplier will certify to the Buyer that it has completed such deletion.
+Where Personal Data is contained within the Call off Contract documentation, this will be retained in line with the Buyer's privacy notice found within the Invitation to Tender.